aghoshpro/OntoRaster/README.md

   <img src="diagrams/AOIMunich.PNG">

-  How to find an answer to this query when one may not have any domain knowledge or expertise regarding to handling these many types of spatial data and their respective metadata.
+  How can someone find an answer to this question if they don't have the required domain knowledge or expertise regarding to handle these many types of spatial data and their respective metadata.

   😃 **You need **OntoRaster** to solve this.** 😃